BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==

 = 1.1.5 =
 * IMPROVED : Several URL and translations linked to sagenda’s account creation.
+* ADDED : translation of the reservation datepicker to Polish.

 == Changelog ==